 Why don’t you use Amsteel?

-Amsteel is just one of a set of extremely strong fibers (good) which have poor heat resistance, near zero stretch, and lack adequate abrasion resistance (all of which are bad for most saddle hunting life-safety applications.)
+Amsteel is just one of a set of extremely strong fibers (good) which have poor heat resistance and lack adequate abrasion resistance (which are not ideal for most saddle hunting, life-safety applications.)
 Do you understand now quickly heat can be generated in a fall or a slipped friction hitch?
 Have you seen a saddle with an Amsteel bridge after a couple of seasons of use?
 Amsteel is not good with knots and is joined in a bury rather than a bend(knot).
 How is the average person going to adequately test a bury that they have created?
 It’s just not feasible.
 If we find a good use for it, we will use it, but overall, it’s just not a good match for what we do.
 Find all the details here:

 Is my carabiner upside down?

-Carabiners on our saddle and in our reach can be safely oriented in any way that we prefer.
-There is confusion on this point, which originates from a popular saying in Rock Climbing: “Screw down, so you don’t screw up!”.
+The carabiners on our saddle bridge can be safely oriented with the gate facing up or down.
+The confusion on this point originates from a popular saying in Rock Climbing: “Screw down, so you don’t screw up!”.
 JRB’s research found that this recommendation emerged because when a screw gate carabiner is oriented with the gate in a position to screw closed going UP, vibrations can cause the gate to slowly unlock.
 The situation in which this is most likely to occur is when the carabiner is out of reach, often out of view, high above us in an anchor, a situation not applicable to saddle hunters.
 Furthermore, triple action carabiners are recommended over screw-gates for saddle hunters.

 Rope Related